Institute of Policy Studies (Singapore)

 The Institute of Policy Studies (IPS) is a think-tank that studies and generates public policy ideas in Singapore.
+It is an autonomous research centre of the Lee Kuan Yew School of Public Policy at the National University of Singapore.

+History

 Established in 1988, IPS became an autonomous research centre of the Lee Kuan Yew School of Public Policy at the National University of Singapore in 2008.
 A centre for social indicators research, Social Lab, was set up by IPS in November 2013.

+Description and governance

+Institute of Policy Studies (IPS) is a think-tank that studies and generates public policy ideas in Singapore.

 The board of directors at the institute includes high ranking Singapore government officials, diplomats, directors of multinational businesses, and leaders of academic institutions.

 Research activities

 IPS contributes to the research and analysis of domestic issues covering a wide range of topics and areas of study, focusing primarily on Singapore-centric subjects.
 The major areas of research include: